 Excel is the most important piece of software for many of us.
 Every few years, Microsoft modifies Excel’s suite of features and functions, so it is easy to lose your competitive edge to the younger cohort of analysts and accountants.
 I hope these tips help as a refresher or as confirmation that you are up-to-date on the new tricks and abreast of the best of the old ones.

-Sixty-eight percent of U.S. companies and more than 77 percent of small companies interviewed for the Benchmarking the Accounting & Finance Function from Robert Half and the Financial Executives Research Foundation said they use Excel for budgeting and long-range planning.
+Sixty-nine percent of U.S. companies and 78 percent of small companies interviewed for the Benchmarking the Accounting & Finance Function from Robert Half and the Financial Executives Research Foundation said they use Excel for budgeting and long-range planning.